Öxarárfoss at þingvellir

 Öxarárfoss waterfall falls between the continental plates at þingvellir National Park.
 The park is a UNESCO heritage site which holds many historical claims. þingvellir means “Parliamentary Plains” and as the name suggests, the location was the stage for the Earliest Icelandic assemblies.
 It is regarded as the site of the world’s first parliament.
 Before this, the land was confiscated from a landowner who killed one of his slaves.
 The killing didn’t stop there.
 Close to Öxarárfoss it is possible to see the drowning pool and hanging rock.
-These execution tools were implemented by the Icelandic Christians.
+These execution tools were implemented by the first Icelandic Christians.
 The site also claims the origin of Christianity in Iceland (999 – 1000 A.D.).

 Öxarárfoss falls from the Öxar river and then runs between the tectonic plates for about half kilometer.
 The river then works it’s way to þingvallavatn – Iceland’s largest and coldest lake.
 On the way to the lake the waterfall descends a man made waterfall which diverts the flow onto the plains.
 The man-made waterfall was created by early Icelanders to create a water source for horses attending the early parliament assemblies.